 4. Getting ready (one important maid of honor duties!)

-This goes without saying, you will be needed while getting ready and is definitely one of the important maid of honor duties.
+This goes without saying; you will be needed while getting ready, and it is definitely one of the important maid of honor duties.
 From the morning (or even 2-3 days before), you will be by the bride’s side.
 Keeping her organized, happy, and just spreading that good vibe all around!

 Help with ensuring meals are eaten, important details like rings and garter are remembered.

 This is a good time to put together an emergency kit and keep it handy with you.

-Here are some ideas on activities to do on the morning of the wedding day.
+Here are some ideas for activities to do on the morning of the wedding day.